 10. Visit a whisky distillery and see it being made

-I know that kids can’t drink the stuff, but since it’s such an important export of Scotland then I think it’s a great idea to find out about it, its history and how it’s made.
+Of course kids can’t drink it, but since it’s such an important export of Scotland then I think it’s a great idea to find out about it, its history and how it’s made.

 11. Watch street performers in Edinburgh

-Edinburgh has lots and lots of performers on the Royal Mile, but if you’re visiting in August don’t forget that the Edinburgh Fringe Festival is on too.
+If you’re happening to be visiting Scotland with your family in August then don’t forget that the Edinburgh Fringe Festival is on too.
 It has lots of exciting events going on that are family friendly.
-It will make Edinburgh really busy, but a time to remember!
+It will make Edinburgh really busy, but definitely a time to remember!

 12. Visit battle sites

 From the Battle of Bannockburn (remember at the end of Braveheart?) where the Scots defeated the English to the Battle of Culloden where, many, many years later, the English defeated the Scots again, there is a wealth of history to be learned and enjoyed in Scotland.

 13. Take a trip to an island